Tambo, Parañaque: History

 The beach that used to stretch from Pasay in the north - where the Manila Polo Club was originally located - to Las Piñas in the south - where Jale Beach (presumably owned by the Jalandoni and Ledesma families) was located - was gradually replaced by Dewey Boulevard (now Roxas Boulevard) after World War II.

+In 1957, Barangay Tambo acquired the land between Cut-cut Creek and Manila International Airport.
+In 1965, barrio Tambo was excised, alongside barrio Baclaran, from Parañaque to form part of the newly-established municipality of Baclaran.
+However, the Supreme Court of the Philippines later voided the creation of the new municipality, thus returning the aforementioned barrios to Parañaque.
+It was converted into a barangay alongside all other barrios in the Philippines in 1974.
+On April 3, 1978, subdivisions such as the Baltao, Airlane Village, Jetlane Village, Gat Mendoza, and Vitalez were separated from Tambo to form a new independent barangay called Vitalez, by virtue of Presidential Decree No. 1327.

 In 1985, the Manila–Cavite Expressway was opened on another reclaimed area in the southern section of Tambo as an extension of Roxas Boulevard.
 The barangay was enlarged again with the creation of Bay City west of Roxas Boulevard by the Philippine Reclamation Authority in the 1970s and 1980s as part of the South Reclamation Project under Boulevard 2000.
 It added 200 ha of land area to Parañaque and which it now shares with neighboring Don Galo.
 Tambo's shoreline is now approximately 1.5 km west of its original coast.

 In 2003, the former American military camp known as Camp Claudio was transformed into a housing and urban development site by the national government.
+In 2008, the Aseana Business Park project began.
 In 2013, Solaire Resort & Casino, the first integrated resort of Entertainment City, was opened in the reclaimed portion west of Tambo (Bay City, Metro Manila).